geocomPP/sdv/chapter.md

 Cheshire 2014).
 Both are available free online.

 The first stage is to obtain and load the data used in the examples.
-In this case, all the data has been uploaded to an on-line repository that provides a detailed tutorial to accompany this Chapter:
+In this case, all the data has been uploaded to an online repository that provides a detailed tutorial to accompany this Chapter:
 [github.com/geocomPP/sdvwR](https://github.com/geocomPP/sdvwR/blob/master/sdv-tutorial.pdf?raw=true).
 Upon visiting this page you will see many files.
 One of these is